BilalMaz/ISMS/README.md

-# ISMS-
+# ISMS - ISMS Information security standard in Urdu

-ISMS Information security standard in Urdu Introduction
+Introduction
  This is a small effort towards excellence and understanding of ISO ( International standard organization) ISMS 27001 Information security management system in urdu language.
 Urdu language is one of the oldest languages; this standard is de facto base line for information security of any organization in cyber security.

 The idea behind urdu translation to give urdu readers a taste of what this standard can say and help them to achieve excellence in information security of their organization.